Skip Navigation Links www.nws.noaa.gov

 PROGNOSTIC DISCUSSION OF SST FORECASTS

-SST forecasts from most North American Multi-Model Ensemble (NMME) dynamical
+The North American Multi-Model Ensemble (NMME) average, including the National

 PROGNOSTIC TOOLS USED FOR U.S. TEMPERATURE AND PRECIPITATION OUTLOOKS